qlik-oss/core-website/docs/docs/tutorials/orchestration.md

 Clone the [Core](https://github.com/qlik-ea/core-orchestration) Git repository, which contains all tutorial assets, to your local machine.
 All commands should be executed from this Git repository.

-## Licensing

-During beta, Qlik Core will not require licensing credentials.
-However, we highly recommend that you configure Qlik Associative Engine to use the license service which will enable you to transition out of the beta easily.

-On top of this, during beta each Qlik Associative Engine version will have a 30 day expiration (from when it was published), it will stop working after this time so make sure you can update and deploy often.

-When the Qlik Associative Engine is running, it periodically communicates with the License Service to verify that it is running with a valid license.
-A Qlik Associative Engine deployment must be configured with the URL that is used to call the License Service REST API.
-You can do this by providing the `LicenseServiceUrl` setting.
-See the orchestration examples below how that works for your targeted environment.

 ## Configuring the Qlik Associative Engine